EscanorTargaryen/angular-app-template/README.md

 3. Rename the project.
     - rename the project folder.
     - find all occurrences of `angular-app-template` in the project and replace it with your new app name.
+4. Rename path in Dockerfile.
+    - last line replace `project-name` with your project name.

+#### During development:
-4. Customize routes in `app.routes.ts`.
+- Customize routes in `app.routes.ts`.
-5. Setup `server.ts` following the TODOs.
+- Setup `server.ts` following the TODOs.
   - you have to set the content of the `robots.txt` and the list of pages for the `sitemap.xml`.
-6. Rename path in Dockerfile.
-    - last line replace `project-name` with your project name.
+- Customize HTTP request cache system in `app.config.ts`.

 ## Serve the app with Docker